All ingredients are individually packaged, but our central facility

 Prepare the Ingredients

-Stem, seed, and slice red bell pepper into ¼" strips.
+Stem, seed, remove ribs, and slice red bell pepper into ¼" strips.

 Trim and thinly slice green onions.

-Pat steak strips dry, and season with a pinch of salt and pepper.
+Separate steak strips into a single layer and pat dry.
+Season with a pinch of salt and pepper.

 Sear the Steak Strips